Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models

 \subsection{Training-Free Confidence Scoring Mechanism}

-In object detection task, expert models often predict an additional confidence score for each detected object to highlight high-quality bounding boxes.
+In the object detection, expert models often predict an additional confidence score for each detected object to highlight high-quality bounding boxes.
 This approach mirrors the human cognitive process, which prioritizes attention towards objects of confidence based on existing knowledge.
-As a general optimization strategy, we present a training-free multi-object confidence scoring mechanism for \textbf{Griffon}.
-It generates a output sequence $X_a$ of length $L_a$ in an auto-regressive way, and the probability is computed by:
+As a general optimization strategy, we present a training-free multi-object confidence scoring mechanism for localization with LVLMs.
+It generates an output sequence $X_a$ of length $L_a$ in an auto-regressive way, and the probability is computed by:

 where $\theta$ is the model parameters, $X_{ins}, X_{a,<j}$ are the instructions and answer tokens before the current prediction token $x_{a,j}$, respectively.
 At each step of the generation phrase until the $[EOS]$ token, we will get the conditional probability $p_\theta(x_{a,j}| X_v, X_{ins}, X_{a, <j})$ of $x_{a,j}$.
 For each predicted object label $R$, it consists of $L_r$ tokens.
 Supposing this label starts at $k^{th}$ token in the sequence, the conditional probability of generating this label can by computed according to Bayes' theorem by: